Rochdale Care Organisation - Senior Leadership Team

 Her first professional role was at Oldham's ICU—where she served as a staff nurse from 1993 to 1999.
 During this time, Kay not only developed her skills in intensive care but also pursued further education, completing a diploma in nursing that included specialised certifications in ICU nursing and nurse teaching and mentoring (ENB 100 & ENB 998).

-In pursuit of broadening her professional experience, Kay moved to Tameside General Hospital as a Night Nurse Practitioner.
-After around 2 years the pull to her hometown became too much for her to resist, she succumbed and returned to her roots.
+In pursuit of broadening her professional experience, Kay then moved to Tameside General Hospital as a Night Nurse Practitioner.

 In 2001, she took on the role of Senior Sister on the High Dependency unit at the Royal Oldham Hospital, marking the start of a 15-year period of significant contribution across critical care services throughout the Pennine Acute Hospitals trust.
 During this time, her leadership and expertise saw her progress to the role of Assistant Director of Nursing, where she oversaw critical care services and helped shape nursing practice within the trust.